projectacrn/acrn-hypervisor/doc/developer-guides/l1tf.rst

 If the critical secret data in ACRN is identified, then such data can be put into un-cached memory.
-As the content will never go to L1D, it is immune to L1TF attack
+As the content will never go to L1D, it is immune to L1TF attack.

 For example, after getting the physical seed from CSME, before any guest starts, ACRN can pre-derive all the virtual seeds for all the